OpenBB-finance/OpenBB/openbb_terminal/SDK_README.md

 Developing and maintaining an full-blown investment research infrastructure from the ground up takes a lot of time and effort.
 However, it does not have to be.
 Take advantage of OpenBB SDK with its out-of-the-box data connectors and financial analysis toolkit.
 So that you can focus on designing and building your financial reports and applications.

+## SDK structure

+The OpenBB SDK consists of the core package and extension toolkits.
+The core package includes all necessary functionality for you to start researching or developing your dashboards and applications.

+The toolkits that you can extend the OpenBB SDK with are:

+- Portfolio Optimization Toolkit.
+- Forecasting Toolkit.

+## System and Platform Requirements

+The SDK core package is expected to work in any officially supported python version 3.8 and higher (3.9 recommended).

+Optimization and Forecasting toolkits installation requires specific settings on computers powered by Apple Silicon, the newer Windows ARM and Raspberry Pi.

+### Minimal and Recommended System Requirements

+- A computer with a modern CPU (released in the past 5 years)
+- At least 8GB of RAM, 16+ recommended
+- SSD drive with at least 12GB of storage space available
+- Internet connection

+**NOTES ON THE INTERNET CONNECTIVITY:** Installation of the SDK with all the toolkits would require downloading around 4GB of data.
+Querying data does not require a lot of bandwidth but you will certainly have a more pleasant experience if you will be on a fast internet line.
+4G networks provide a good enough experience so if you're traveling your personal hot-spot will do.
+While it's technically possible to use a subset of the functionality in off-line mode, you will not be able to use any data that is queried from the APIs of data providers and services.

+### Platform Specific Requirements

+**Portfolio Optimization Toolkit on Apple Silicon:** To install the Portfolio Optimization toolkit on M1/M2 macs you need to have CMake installed.
+Follow the [instructions in this section](https://github.com/OpenBB-finance/OpenBBTerminal/blob/main/openbb_terminal/README.md#2-install-cmake)

+**Forecasting Toolkit on Apple Silicon:** To install the Forecasting toolkit on M1/M2 macs you need to use the x86_64 version of conda  and install certain dependencies from conda-forge.
+Follow the [instructions in this section](https://github.com/OpenBB-finance/OpenBBTerminal/blob/main/openbb_terminal/README.md#1-install-miniconda)

 ## Installation